paapaabdullahm/docker-cron/README.md

 $ exit
 ```

-### Allow wpcron user, access to the remote host via SSH
+### Allow docker-cron user, access to the remote host via SSH

 > NB: Because the ssh keys are very sensitive security credentials, they should be created separately for each environment the service is deployed and bind mounted into the container during execution via docker volumes.
 >